GLOBAL MARKETS-Euro on shaky ground, stocks up on talk of aggressive ECB easing

 Euro zone central bank officials are considering options such as staggered charges on banks hoarding cash and buying more debt ahead of next week's ECB meeting, Reuters reported on Wednesday.

-That fueled talk that the central bank is preparing aggressive measures to lift inflation and economic growth in the 19-member euro zone.
+That fueled talk that the central bank is getting ready for aggressive measures to lift inflation and economic growth in the 19-member euro zone.

 HOW LOW FOR EURO?

-Market activity was thin due to the U.S. holiday, with the greenback trading in a tight range.
+Overall market activity was thin due to the holiday in the United States.

 "Ultimately, I think the ECB will be aggressive and that divergence in policy with the United States must imply a weaker euro," said Chris Scicluna, head of economic research at Daiwa Capital Markets in London.